pkp/pkp-docs/learning-omp/en/review.md

 In this chapter, we will explain:
 * The difference between internal and external review
 * How to prepare files for review
-* How Editors can assign internal reviewers and track the status of reviews
+* How Editors can assign internal or external reviewers and track the status of reviews
 * How to open a new review round
 * How to request revisions from an author
 * How to make a final editorial decision

-The roles involved in this stage are typically: Editors (Press Editor and Series Editor), Internal Reviewers, and Authors.
+The roles involved in this stage are typically: Editors (Press Editor and Series Editor), Internal Reviewers, External Reviewers, and Authors.

 If you are an author who has been asked to submit revisions, please view [Learning OMP for Authors](./author.md).
 If you are a reviewer tasked with completing a review in an OMP press, please view [Learning OMP for Reviewers](.reviewer.md).